cuneo24/Project-3/peer-review.md

 Address as many of the following points as applicable:

-+ I found following the controller and some parts of the view rather difficult without comments as there are a large number of similarly named variables being used and referenced throughout - the ones that were present did not help very much to aid in my understanding
++ I found following the controller and some parts of the view rather difficult without comments as there are a large number of similarly named variables being used and referenced throughout - the ones that were present did not help very much to aid in my understanding.
-+ In the controller, variables are not named using camel case, but instead by using underscores, ie. 'twelve_tones', 'black_keys', and 'maj_scale_pattern'
++ In the controller, variables are not named using camel case, but instead by using underscores, ie. 'twelve_tones', 'black_keys', and 'maj_scale_pattern'.

 ## 6. Misc
 N/A